faisalshariff123/pixel-scenery-art-assests/README.md

 # Pixel Scenery Art Assets

-A personal collection of pixel-based environment artwork created by **Faisal Shariff**.
+A personal collection of pixel based environment artwork created by **Faisal Shariff**.
 These scenes are used across multiple web and game-style projects to build immersive backgrounds and visual consistency.

 ---